 You must run the

 must-gather tool if you open a customer support case on the Red Hat Customer Portal for the Migration Toolkit for Containers (MTC).

-openshift-migration-must-gather-rhel8 image collects migration-specific logs and data that are not collected by the default
+openshift-migration-must-gather-rhel8 image for MTC collects migration-specific logs and data that are not collected by the default

 Navigate to the directory where you want to store the